Amazing things people do to celebrate a cicada emergence

 Songs about cicadas.
 Over the years many artists have recorded songs about cicadas.
 There’s a music compilation called 17-Year Itch featuring songs about periodical cicadas…

 Make some cicada arts and crafts.
 There are an amazing array of cicada arts and crafts for sale on Etsy, including jewelry, clothes, paintings, sculptures, and stationary.
 Would you make some cicada artwork?
 Would you sell it online?
 A lot of people have written books about cicadas.
-Would you write a poem, story or entire book about cicadas?
+Would you write a poem, story, or an entire book about cicadas?

 Don’t forget to photograph and video cicadas, and share them on Pinterest, Instagram, Flickr, YouTube and Vimeo.
 Blog or Tweet about your cicada experiences, and don’t forget to let us know about your cicadas on Twitter @cicadamania or Facebook.

-You can try one of these cicada experiments and projects including, searching for rare white or blue eyed cicadas, documenting a cicada’s life cycle, or keeping a cicada in captivity.
+You can try one of these cicada experiments and projects including, searching for rare white or blue-eyed cicadas, documenting a cicada’s life cycle, or keeping a cicada in captivity.

 You can color a cicada with crayons or markers (PDF), or just draw your own.